 Many, Gzip plugins run through PHP, which, although fast, is not as fast as running directly from the Apache server using mod_deflate.
 Running Gzip via PHP uses extra CPU cycles and memory.

 Before installing any plugins for Gzip.

 Your hosting may automatically enable Gzip.
 Then no plugin is needed.
 For example, today GoDaddy’s Linux Web Hosting accounts have mod_deflate enabled by default.
 Mod_deflate is an apache server module that compresses data using gzip compression before sending it to the user.
 This compresses all text type files requested from it (HTML, CSS, JS, PHP, etc).
 Your hosting may do the same.
 Check your site with this tool: http://ismyblogworking.com/

-Example – Our PagePipe Gzip results using this test:
+Example – Our PagePipe Gzip results using online tests: